Conrad of Montferrat

-Conrad of Montferrat (Italian: Corrado del Monferrato; Piedmontese: Conrà ëd Monfrà) (c.
-1146 – 28 April 1192) was a nobleman, one of the major participants in the Third Crusade.
+Conrad of Montferrat (Note: (Italian: Corrado del Monferrato; Piedmontese: Conrà ëd Monfrà)) (c.
+1146 – 28 April 1192) was an Italian nobleman, one of the major participants in the Third Crusade.
 He was the de facto King of Jerusalem (as Conrad I) by virtue of his marriage to Isabella I of Jerusalem from 24 November 1190, but officially elected only in 1192, days before his death.
 He was also the eighth Marquess of Montferrat from 1191.